 Read our full review: Breville the Super Q

-Nutribullet, which is more commonly known for its range of powerful smoothie makers, also offers this multi-use blender that can be used for hot and cold ingredients and has a larger 1.7-quarts / 1.6-liter capacity than its other devices in the range.
+Nutribullet, which is more commonly known for its range of powerful smoothie makers, also offers this multi-use blender that can be used for hot and cold ingredients and has a large 1.7-quarts / 1.6-liter capacity.

-The control panel features two speed settings and a pulse function, although you can’t use the pulse setting if you’re liquidizing hot ingredients, so this blender is best suited for smooth soups, as opposed to chunky on.
-The jug lid has a vented cap, which can easily be removed mid-blend to add cold (but not hot) ingredients, and it also comes with a tamper that allows you to scrape any rogue ingredients towards the blade during a blend but we were disappointed a recipe book wasn't included.
+The control panel features two speed settings and a pulse function, although you can’t use the pulse setting if you’re liquidizing hot ingredients, so this blender is best suited for smooth soups, as opposed to chunky ones.

 Read our full review: Nutribullet Blender

-Simple to use, the Ninja Personal Blender and Smoothie Maker QB3001 comes with two 0.5-quart / 0.47-liter single-serve cups and to-go lids, so you can pulverize ingredients into a smoothie and take it with you, without having to decant it first.
-However, it's not suitable for large quantities.
+Simple to use, the Ninja Personal Blender and Smoothie Maker QB3001 comes with two 0.5-quart / 0.47-liter single-serve cups and to-go lids, so you can pulverize ingredients into a smoothie or protein shake and take it with you, without having to decant it first.

 We also found the blender effectively crushed ice and ground hazelnuts.
-Unlike many of the blenders in this list, there’s no way to add ingredients while the blades are spinning, which means it can’t be used to make condiments such as mayonnaise that require ingredients to emulsify, it was also one of the noisest blenders we tested too.
+It’s not as versatile as a jug blender though, and can’t be used to make condiments such as mayonnaise that require ingredients to emulsify, it was also one of the nosiest blenders we tested too.

 Read our full review: Ninja Personal Blender and Smoothie Maker QB3001

-If you’re a cocktail fan, then a durable blender to can crush ice with ease is a must-have, and the KitchenAid K150 is a worthy contender for a place on your kitchen countertop.
+The KitchenAid K150 is a worthy contender for a place on your kitchen countertop.
 While this may be KitchenAid’s entry-level blender, it certainly doesn’t compromise on power.
-On test, we found that it pulverized fruit and vegetables with ease, while also offering a uniform consistency when crushing ice and chopping nuts too.
+On test, we found that it pulverized fruit and vegetables with ease and made a great mayo.
+If you’re a cocktail fan, then a durable blender that can crush ice with ease is a must-have, and this model won’t let you down, it’s a great all-rounder.

 The blender comes with a 1.5-quart / 1.4 liter plastic pitcher, and has three speed settings.
 While you won’t find any presets for making different dishes such as smoothies and sauces, we think this will appeal to those that want a simplistic blender that looks stylish too.